kethakav/kethakav/README.md

 - Currently working on automating video content creation with FFMPEG.
 It's something cool...
 ---

-### ⚡ Fun Facts

-- I was once electrocuted trying to stick my fingers to a power outlet (I was 3).
-- I was a freelance graphic designer and video editor.
-- I’ve helped discover an asteroid (really).
-- I still believe the iPhone 5 was a design masterpiece.

----

 ### 🌍 Let’s Connect

 - 🔗 [LinkedIn](https://www.linkedin.com/in/kethakav)